-It is such a delight visiting this 4th longest lava cave in Iceland.
+It is such a delight visiting this 4th-longest lava cave in Iceland.
+Join me on a tour of the cave.

 On a guided tour of Raufarhólshellir cave

-I had visited it on a couple of occasions before a footbridge and stairs were added to it, and I am so glad that it is so accessible and easy to visit now.
-I once showed it to a girlfriend from London and she was all but traumatized after the visit, as she was not used to walking on big rocks and sliding on snow.
+I once showed it to a girlfriend from London, and she was all but traumatized after the visit, as she was not used to walking on big rocks and sliding on snow.

 Raufarhólshellir - Split Mound Cave - is approximately 1,360 m long, 10-30 m wide, and 10 m tall where it is at its tallest.
-The roof is some 12 m thick, apart from where the road crosses the cave, where the roof is getting thinner.
+The roof is about 12 m thick, except where the road crosses the cave, where it thins.

 Inside Raufarhólshellir lava cave